phodal/awesome-iot/README.md

 ## Language

-* [ELIoT](https://github.com/c3d/elfe) - Extensible Language for Everyday (and the Internet of Things)
+* [ELIoT ★ 76 ⧗ 48](https://github.com/c3d/elfe) - Extensible Language for Everyday (and the Internet of Things)
-* [eLua](https://github.com/elua/elua) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures.
+* [eLua ★ 393 ⧗ 1](https://github.com/elua/elua) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures.
 * [IoTDL ★ 9 ⧗ 8](https://github.com/dpjanes/iotdb-iotql) - an SQL-like language for the IoT.
-* [JerryScript](https://github.com/Samsung/jerryscript) - A JavaScript engine for Internet of Things.
+* **[JerryScript ★ 1244 ⧗ 0](https://github.com/Samsung/jerryscript)** - A JavaScript engine for Internet of Things.
 * **[luvit ★ 2237 ⧗ 0](https://github.com/luvit/luvit)** - Node.JS for the Lua Inventor.
-* [MicroPython](https://github.com/micropython/micropython) - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
+* **[MicroPython ★ 3070 ⧗ 0](https://github.com/micropython/micropython)** - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
 * **[V7 ★ 576 ⧗ 0](https://github.com/cesanta/v7)** - V7 is a JavaScript engine written in C. It makes it possible to program Internet of Things (IoT) devices in JavaScript.

 ### Others